 Notice how there is a second INVITE 4 legs down on this call?
 That is the PBX requesting that the carrier switch to T.38.
-The carrier (thats us!) attempts to renegotiate the call upstream in T.38, and if it succeeds, it replies with '200 OK" and the rest of the call will complete over T.38.
+The carrier (that is us!) attempts to renegotiate the call upstream in T.38, and if it succeeds, it replies with '200 OK" and the rest of the call will complete over T.38.
 You can see the T.38 in the SDP of the call here:

 T.38 is automatically enabled by default on about 70% of all Skyetel Phone Numbers.
 You can tell if it is enabled in the Phone Number List:

 That is it - now you can configure your PBX to use T.38 on inbound calls

 T.38 can be enabled for outbound calling by using this prefix: 000038.
 When we see calls being sent out with that prefix, we will send the calls through our T.38 gateways.
 Please make sure you do not send conventional outbound phone calls through this gateway as it is not optimized for voice.